 Hodgins points to other substances and activities that were once illegal, specifically alcohol and gambling.
 "We've chosen to make alcohol and gambling available, and to encourage people to use them safely," he says.
 "On balance, we seem to be comfortable with that.
 I think we'll get to the same comfort level with cannabis.
 People are doing it anyway, so let's put some rules around it."

 ABOUT OUR EXPERTS

-Dr. Chris Wilkes is a professor in the Cumming School of Medicine’s (CSM) Department of Psychiatry and section chief for child and adolescent community and specialized services.
+Dr. Chris Wilkes, MD, is a professor in the Cumming School of Medicine’s (CSM) Department of Psychiatry and section chief for child and adolescent community and specialized services.
 He is a member of CSM’s Mathison Centre for Mental Health Research & Education at the Hotchkiss Brain Institute.

 Dr. David Hodgins, PhD, is a professor in UCalgary's Faculty of Arts.
 His research interests lie in the area of addictive behaviours, including alcohol and gambling addictions, and comorbid psychiatric disorders.
 Read more about David

 Get our latest stories in your inbox every month.
 Sign up for our newsletters and receive stories of inspiration and discovery, event notifications, breaking news, and more.

 Thanks!
 You'll get a confirmation email shortly.